Priyanka Chopra's Hairstylist on Star's Perfect Old Hollywood Curls

 The Sky Is Pink star oozed elegance and glamour with her off-the-shoulder pink Cristina Ottaviano gown and Bvlgari jewels while at The Beverly Hilton on Sunday.
 While her colorful ensemble turned heads, it was her flawless makeup and Old Hollywood waves that perfected her overall look.

-Thanks to hairstylist Christian Wood, he worked closely with Chopra and her team to create the dreamiest and best look for the night.
+Thanks to hairstylist Christian Wood, who worked closely with Chopra and her team to create the dreamiest and best look for the night.

 "The best part of working with Priyanka, for me, is that she’s a glamazon!"
 Wood tells ET exclusively.
 "I love people who aren’t afraid to be glamorous and really go for it.
 She’s also very sweet and fun to be around."